Renault Megane E-Tech Review 2024

 It's fair to say Renault doesn't have the best reliability record.
 The brand was one of the worst performers in the latest HonestJohn.co.uk Satisfaction Index, while older Meganes are known to be quite problematic for used car buyers.

 However... anecdotally, we're hearing fewer reports of issues with Renault's latest models, while the brand has been investing heavily in quality control in recent years.
-Like all electric cars, the Renault Megane E-Tech has much fewer moving parts to go wrong than a petrol or diesel alternative.
+Like all electric cars, the Renault Megane E-Tech has much fewer moving parts to go wrong than a petrol or diesel alternative, and Renault is pretty experienced with electric cars now, having been one of the first manufacturers to offer an EV with the Zoe way back in 2013.
 It also shares many of its mechanical bits with the Nissan Ariya which should be good for long-term reliability.

 The Renault Megane E-Tech has been placed in insurance groups 26 or 27 depending on trim level.
 What that means in reality depends on a multitude of factors - things like your home address, age, driving experience and annual mileage all combine to determine the price you'll pay for insurance.